The Bloody Doors Off

 The Bloody Doors Off is a graphic novel written by Garth Ennis and illustrated by Russ Braun that was released in seven parts throughout 2012 by Dynamite Entertainment as the final volume of the American comic book series The Boys.
 Part 1, I Cannot Let You Do This…!, was released May 2.
 Part 2, Splendiddio…, was released June 6.
 Part 3, Do You Know What I Hate?, was released July 4.
 Part 4, Whose Woods These Are I Think I Know, was released August 1.
 Part 5, The Name of the Game, was released September 5.
 Part 6, The Scores on the Doors, was released October 3.
 Part 7, You Found Me (illustrated by Darick Robertson and Richard P. Clark), was released November 14 (all parts were released in 2012).

 Following the death of Homelander and Black Noir in the previous volume, Billy Butcher, having struck a secret alliance with Jonah Vogelbaum, unleashes his true nature and sets out to exterminate all humans with Supe (slang for superhero) DNA from the face of the Earth.

 The series has received a mostly positive critical reception.
+The volume was loosely adapted to the series finale of the 2019–2026 streaming television adaptation of The Boys.